 Jeremy has been using collaborative leadership techniques for twenty years with consistent success in a wide range of organisational settings including, both manufacturing and service sectors.
 In recent years, Jeremy Old's work has combined original team-planning research findings from Stanford Research Institute in California with more recent advances in psychology.

-“Wherever senior management truly embrace and exploit the principles of collaborative leadership, the impact is an astonishing transformation in organisational performance”, says Jeremy.
+“Wherever senior management truly embrace and apply the principles of collaborative leadership, the impact is an astonishing transformation in organisational performance”, says Jeremy.

 Jeremy Old combines an MBA and advanced coaching skills with a post-graduate diploma in psychotherapy.
 He is also a strategy specialist with the Manufacturing Advisory Service South West, and has delivered training day workshops on organisational stress to public sector professionals and managers with Mindfields College, the UK’s only specialist psychology college.

-Jeremy has just written a book 'Stress and motivation?
-The leadership choice'.
-This explains the impact of organisational stress and the role that leaders can adopt to reduce stress at work and so transform organisational performance.
-His research into this book has revived a long term interest in politics and economics as he sees that much of the malaise in our current political system could be addressed by the adoption of collaborative leadership principles in government.
+Jeremy has written several books, including 'Stress and motivation?
+The leadership choice' and 'Reinventing Management Thinking: Using Science to Liberate the Human Spirit'.
+Thiese explain the impact of organisational stress and the role that leaders can take to reduce stress at work and so transform organisational performance.
+His research has revived a long term interest in politics and economics as he sees that much of the malaise in our current political system could be addressed by the adoption of collaborative leadership principles in government, too.